© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Caerau Roman Site is a scheduled monument protected by Cadw under reference BR148.
 View the official record →

-Caerau Roman Site is a Roman fort located in Breconshire, Wales, forming part of the defensive network established during the Roman occupation of Britain.
+Caerau Roman Site is a Roman fort located in Breconshire, Wales, dating to the Roman occupation period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR148.

 Caerau Roman Site dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Caerau Roman Site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR148.